AhmedSawx/pencode/README.md

 </div>

 ---
+> [!WARNING]
+> This project is in an early alpha stage.
+Expect bugs, breaking changes, and incomplete features.

 PenCode is a desktop application designed to bridge the gap between code and visual art.
 It provides a minimalist interface with a powerful, easy-to-learn language for creating generative artwork.
 The environment features a live-reloading canvas that responds to your code as you type, offering immediate visual feedback.